Emirates Trip. Day 5: Sharjah

 A spacious courtyard in the middle

-Al Raggas cannon was said to be pride of the military power of Al Qawasim
+Al Raggas's cannon was said to be pride of the military power of Al Qawasim

-The Heart of Sharjah located alongside the creek, 5 minutes drive from the Al Hisn Fort, was where the heritage and historical buildings that were under restoration by the Sharjah authority.
-We headed up to the Sharjah Heritage Museum passed through the Sharjah city wall.
-Within the area, there were also Eslah School Museum, Art Museum, Calligraphy Museum, Ceramic House, Bait Al Serkal and list goes on, all attraction were within walk distance.
-We went to the Majlis Al Naboodah, the information center where we were briefed about the restoration phase which will end by 2025.
-We spent till the noon exploring the galleries that offer fascinating insights into different aspects of Sharjah’s heritage.
+The Heart of Sharjah, located alongside the creek, 5 minutes' drive from the Al Hisn Fort, was where the heritage and historical buildings that were under restoration by the Sharjah authority were.
+We headed up to the Sharjah Heritage Museum and passed through the Sharjah city wall.
+Within the area, there were also the Eslah School Museum, Art Museum, Calligraphy Museum, Ceramic House, Bait Al Serkal, and the list goes on; all attractions were within walking distance.
+We went to the Majlis Al Naboodah, the information center, where we were briefed about the restoration phase, which will end by 2025.
+We spent till noon exploring the galleries that offer fascinating insights into different aspects of Sharjah’s heritage.
 We headed back to the hotel after lunch for resting, as we planned to visit Mleiha, to the east of Sharjah.

-Among other exhibitions went to local desert to customs and everyday life here, past and present.
+Among other exhibitions, we went to the local desert to see the customs and everyday life here, past and present.

 The Bedu or Bedouin tribes whose once lived in Sharjah creek